 Look at the center of the animation and try to read the text that flashes on the left and right side of the screen.
 Which side did you read quicker?

-Science Daily -- A person has two hands, two legs, two eyes, two cerebral hemispheres.
+As reported in Science Daily -- A person has two hands, two legs, two eyes, two cerebral hemispheres.
 But it is only at first sight that a human being is a symmetric creature.
 Firstly, we have a leading hand, the right one with the majority of people, secondly, we have a leading eye.
-Thirdly, the brain is functionally asymmetric: the left hemisphere (with the right-handers) is mainly connected with abstract-logical thinking and to a larger extent - with speech, the right hemisphere – with image sensitivity.
+Thirdly, the brain is functionally asymmetric: the left hemisphere (with the right-handers) is mainly connected with abstract-logical thinking and to a larger extent -- with speech, the right hemisphere -- with image sensitivity.

 Coming back to eyes, the right eye is the leading one among the two thirds of people, and the left one among one third of people.
 Special tests have been developed to determine this.
 Do these individual differences influence the visual information perception process, for example, perception of texts, on the left and on the right?
 Investigations carried out at the Institute of Cognitive Neurology of the Modern University for the Humanities will help to answer this question.